 3. Hugo Chávez and Nicolas Maduro look at you from every wall in the country.
 Propaganda is incredibly strong in Venezuela.
 Slogans like “Todos somos Chavez” or “Chavez vive patria sigue!” can be found literally everywhere.

 4. Over 10% of the population is already abroad (as of 2018).
 Many of them fled the country walking for weeks to Colombia, Brazil, Peru or even Chile.

-5. The average monthly salary is 1 USD which allows to buy about one kilogram of rice and half a kilogram of meat.
+5. The average monthly salary is 1 USD which allows buying about one kilogram of rice and half a kilogram of meat.

-6. Every Venezuelan can get a bonus called ‘la carnet de la patria’ from the country on any occasion like Independence Day, the Mother’s Day or whenever-Maduro-feels-like-it-day.
+6. Every Venezuelan can get a bonus called ‘la carnet de la Patria’ from the country on any occasion like Independence Day, Mother’s Day or whenever-Maduro-feels-like-it-day.
 It is obtainable easily three times per month.

-This policy is the continuation of Chavez’s nationalisation of all private companies in Venezuela and handing them over to labourers.
+This policy is the continuation of Chavez’s nationalization of all private companies in Venezuela and handing them over to laborers.
 Now, after almost 30 years there is not much to give away.
 Yet the nation got used to receiving goods from the government without earning it.

-7. One bun costs 100 thousand bolivars while one litre of petrol is less than one bolivar.
+7. One bun costs 100 thousand bolivars while one liter of petrol is less than one bolivar.

 8. People are given food or money for voting for Maduro.
 The elections are being held in total chaos without formal registration.
 Only about 5 million of over 32 million citizens voted in the 2018 presidential elections.

 9. Venezuela has the largest oil reserves in the world north from the Orinoco river.
 Yet due to the undeveloped technology, lack of maintenance and low investment in the petrol sector, they are not able to produce oil of high quality.